Home > Info > Telescope & Instruments > Instruments > RINGO

 Introduction

-This image shows the basic RINGO setup before the CCD camera is attached on top of the centre metal box which contains the polariser and prism.
+Ringo basic construction This image shows the basic RINGO setup before the CCD camera would have been attached on top of the centre metal box which contains the polariser and prism.
 The optical axis runs up through the centre hole, perpendicular to the plane of the table (the blue disc in the hole is a dust cap).
+The polariser/prism setup would have been connected by a belt to the motor bearing at left in the blue enclosure.
+The box at right contained the power supply and speed controls.

-This image shows the completed RINGO setup complete with CCD camera now on top of the rotator assembly that contains the polariser and prism.
+RINGO setup This image shows the completed RINGO setup complete with CCD camera on top of the rotator assembly that contained the polariser and prism.
+The black plate underneath was the mounting plate for the telescope.

 Specifications & Current Performance